-- 4 limes
+- juice of 2 limes

-- shredded cheese for serving
+- fresh cilantro, sour cream, and shredded cheese for serving

 - Just before serving, squeeze the juice of one lime into the pot.
-Cut the remaining limes into wedges for serving.
+Cut the remaining lime into wedges for serving.
 Add the salt; taste and adjust as needed.
-Serve with fresh cilantro, sour cream, shredded cheese, and lime wedges.
+Serve with fresh cilantro, sour cream, and shredded cheese.